-What are the tax implications of a C-Corp v S-Corp?
+What Are the Tax Implications of a C-Corp vs. an S-Corp?

 As you’ll probably already know, business are built on a host of decisions, big and small.
 One such decision is the type of entity you choose to register your business as and what implications this decision has for your business tax-wise.
 In this blog, we’ll go through the differences between an S-Corp and a C-Corp, the advantages and disadvantages of these corporation types, and how exactly they could impact your taxes.